ektrah/libsodium-core/INSTALL.md

 The implementation of AES-GCM in NSec is hardware-accelerated and requires an x64 processor with the AES-NI extension.
-The availability of this extension can be determined at runtime using the static `IsAvailable()` method of the `Sodium.SecretAeadAes` class.
+The availability of this extension can be determined at runtime using the static `IsAvailable` property of the `Sodium.SecretAeadAes` class.